qmul21-CC-Group17/REST-API/README.md

 The REST API responses conform to REST standards and return appropriate messages along with <b>RESPONSE CODES.</b>

 ### GET
- - GET_JOBS method uses the external API and returns a list of jobs for the given parameters: job-name, location, full-time(true/false)
+ - GET_JOBS method uses the external API and returns a list of jobs for the given parameters: job-name/keyword, location, full-time(true/false)
  - LIST_USERS method returns the list of users who have an account in the database used by the app.
-This method is only accessible by an ADMIN USER.
+ONLY ACCESSIBLE BY ADMIN USER.
+ - GET_USER_BY_ID method returns the details of a specific user when id is specified as the request argument.
+ONLY ACCESSIBLE BY ADMIN USER

 ### POST
-- CREATE_USER method allows a user to register a new account with the webapp and therefore creates a new user in the user database with the following fields: username, password (encrypted hash using bcrypt algorithm), full-time (true/false), job-name, email and location.
+- CREATE_USER method allows a user to register a new account with the webapp and therefore creates a new user in the user database with the following fields: username, password (encrypted hash using bcrypt algorithm), full-time (true/false), job-name/keyword, email and location.
+- AUTH_LOGIN method allows a user or admin to login to their account.
+A JSON WEB TOKEN IS RETURNED AS RESPONSE if valid username and password is provided.
+- AUTH_LOGOUT method allows a user to logout of their account.
+THE JWT IS ADDED TO BLACKLISTED TOKENS so it cannot be used again.

 ### PUT
-- UPDATE_USER method allows a logged in user to update their details namely: job-name, location, full-time and username.
+- UPDATE_USER method allows a logged in user to update their details namely: job-name/keyword, location, full-time and username.

 ### DELETE
-- DELETE_USER method allows a logged in user to delete their own account only.
+- DELETE_USER method allows the deletion of a user account.
+ONLY ADMIN CAN USE THIS METHOD.

 ## Interaction with External REST Service:
 GET_JOBS method uses the <a href="https://jobs.github.com/api">GITHUB-JOBS API</a> to QUERY JOBS using the information provided by the user in the CREATE_USER POST method.
 THE API RETURNS A JSON RESPONSE of the list of jobs in the given location.
 This method can only be accessed after user_login.